nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

     from config import DB_PATH
     from your_schema_module import YourSchemaChunkClass  #import a class representing the DB chunk from wherever you have put it
     #for example, from retrieval.db.schema.nesta_brain import Chunk

     db = lancedb.connect(DB_PATH)
     table = db.create_table("your_chunk_table_name", schema=YourSchemaChunkClass)  #the chunk table in NestaBrain is just called "chunk table.create_fts_index("text")  #assuming your chunk class has a text field
     ```
 3. Run `__main__` in `retrieval/db/ingest/nesta_brain.py` with `-m wd` on the command line.
 Again, if PDFs are wanted as well, then run twice, once with `--pdf`, and once without.
-Note that ingesting the entire site can take many hours and may throw the occasional error.
+Note that ingesting the entire site can take a long time and may throw the occasional error.
 If errors are encountered, investigate and fix the issue, or use `start_index` to skip the webpage which caused the error to be thrown.

 ### Adding webpages from other sites